brunorijsman/yang-tutorial/clixon.md

 We will explain how to start the clixon backend server and the clixon frontend servers for the CLI, for NETCONF, and for RESTCONF in the main body of the tutorial.

-## Clixon: Building the backend server
+## Build the clixon backend server

 We will now explain how to build the clixon backend server for the `interfaces.yang` data model that we introduced earlier in this tutorial.